ivanzamoraarias/lab_computer_graphics_1/README.md

 #Ivan's work description
-This is a branch from the computer graphics(TDA362/DIT223) lab for anoher class called Game Engines Architecture.
+This is a branch from the computer graphics(TDA362/DIT223) lab for the final project at Game Engines Architecture.
-I am ussing the base rendering engine to create a complete game engine in 3D
+I am ussing the base rendering engine to create a complete game engine in 3D.

+To open the project in visual studio please go to this file: build\lab5-rendertotexture\lab5-rendertotecture.sln

+If you want to tun the exe file please go to bin\lab5-rendertotexture.exe

 #Original Description
 This is the repository for the tutorials of the course TDA362/DIT223 Computer Graphics given at Chalmers University of